jwebb/npmmvn/README.md

 ensure correct behaviour.

 * We look at the installed contents of `node_modules` - we don't check that they match `packages.json` or that they are in any way clean.
-In particular, this will bite if you need native code modules to work on multiple platforms.

 * Npm rebuild scripts for some modules do their own downloads.
 Npmmvn currently doesn't help with that.
 The easiest option is to hack the module to download